S3-individueel/portfolio/README.md

 ### Integration tests
 **Objective:** Making sure that the backend works and connects and interacts with the database.
 I used Postman for this.
+When an object is Posted, the api sends the ID back.
+This ID is used as variable for the other requests.

 #### Citizen test scenarios:
 - Verify that a citizen can be created.